 She created The Artistry Center Network to realize her continued need to be of service to her community of performing artists by teaching entrepreneurial and artistic wellness.
 The Artistry Center Network is a global community platform for artists to network more efficiently, connect with resources, engage in private and group coaching, attend events and create their own ecosystem.
 Krisha's classes are a deep dive into the artistic and financial wellness of the working artist, from Dreaming to Actualization.

-inner dancer workshop: contemporary modern technique
+inner dancer workshop 2020 and 2021: contemporary modern technique

 A native of Louisiana, Julia Mayo grew up performing with the Baton Rouge Ballet Theater under the direction of Molly Buchmann and Sharon Mathews.
 Julia continued her dance training in New York City and holds a BFA in dance from the Juilliard School under the direction of Lawrence Rhodes, and an MFA in dance performance and choreography from New York University’s Tisch School for the Arts.
 Julia has worked with Eliot Feld, Aszure Barton, Seán Curran, and Jacquelyn Buglisi and has performed repertory by Paul Taylor, Mark Morris, and Antony Tudor.
 Julia was a member of Cherylyn Lavagnino Dance in NYC and has performed internationally with various companies.